ma-stack/Class-Repositories/README.md

 </details>
 ```

 You will be adding your GitHub repository to the list.
-To do this add a line for yourself, in alphabetical order by last name.
+To do this add a line for yourself, in **alphabetical order by last name**.
 In the code above:

 * An asterisk (__*__) at the beginning of a line creates a bulleted list item.
 * Links consist of the clickable text inside of square brackets ([ and ]).
 The URL (the web address that the link takes you to is in parentheses imediately after the square brackets.